Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: The S3Q method

 where

-with $\lambda$ defined in \eqref{eq:phi0_lambda}.
+with $\lambda$ defined in \eqref{eq:lambda}.
 The function $\Fcal$ is written with three arguments to emphasize its dependencies.

-Among the factors of the integrand, the inverse $\Rlambda$ function is the most difficult to resolve, as it has a nearly singular behavior.
-Note, however, that its power is lower compared to the original $R^2$ function, and that this factor evaluates to $1$ when $p=1/2$.
-The function $\Fcal(\theta,p,\xx)$, defined via recurrence relations, may have a logarithmic near singularity, see Remark \ref{rem:Fcal_smothness}.
-The factor $\Lsq(\theta,\xx)$ has a nearly singular derivative, and, while not growing in magnitude, is still difficult to resolve numerically.
-The factor $1/\sqrt{a(\theta)}$ is benign.
+Among the factors in the integrand, the inverse $\Rlambda$ term is the most difficult to resolve numerically, as it exhibits a nearly singular behavior for close target points.
+Its singularity order is, however, reduced compared to that of the original square-distance function $R^2$, and for $p=1/2$ this factor is identically equal to one.
+The function $\Fcal(\theta,p,\xx)$, defined via recurrence relations, may have a logarithmic near singularity\footnote{The function $\Fcal$ is defined in \eqref{eq:F}, with $\mu_k^p$ computed via the recurrence relations \eqref{eq:mu_rec}.
+The initial values \eqref{eq:mu0p1}-\eqref{eq:mu0p5} involve the complete elliptic integral of the first kind $K(r^2)$.
+As the evaluation point $\xx$ approaches the surface, the quantity $\chi(\theta)=e^{-|\Im(\phiroot(\theta,\xx))|} \rightarrow 1^-$, and $K(\chi^2)$ diverges logarithmically.}.
+The factor $\Lsq(\theta,\xx)$ has a nearly singular derivative and, while remaining bounded in magnitude, is nevertheless challenging to approximate accurately by global polynomial expansions.
+The remaining factor $1/\sqrt{a(\theta)}$ is benign.